UVADS/database_sandbox/connect_to_mysql_db.md

                      if prompted for password, leave it blank and then enter a new one.
 ```

-4) Test the connection
+4) Select 'OK'
+   Note, selecting 'Test Connection' may return an error that can be ignored

-5) When it passes, create the connection
+5) Click on the connection to launch it
+   Note, upon first login, leave the 'old password' field empty, and enter your new password

 6) Click on the connection to launch it